ducdhm/jquery.niceform/README.md

 jQuery Form2
 ===========
-jQuery plugin for validate and get/post data form to server
+The jQuery plugin for validate and get/post data form to server

 License
 -----